CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 13. Click on the 'Run' button beside 'Debug' at the top of the page.
 14. Click on 'Review permissions' in the 'Authorization required' dialog that appears.
 15. Choose the Google account you'd like to allow the script to access.
 16. You will see a warning that 'Google hasn’t verified this app' because...
-Google Hasn't Verified this App :-)
+Google hasn't verified this App :-)
 17. Click on the 'Advanced' link
 18. Click on the 'Go to [custom script name here] (unsafe)' link.
 19. Read the warning about the fact that this script wants to access your Gmail account.